 Want to be inspired by this beautiful wedding close to Bristol?
-Tortworth court is situated on the outskirts of Bristol and features a stunning orangery.
-Amy and Josh’s day was nothing short of stunning, classy and timeless.
+Tortworth Court wedding venue is a luxury wedding venue situated on the outskirts of Bristol and features a stunning orangery.
+Amy and Josh’s day was nothing short of glamorous, classy and timeless.

 Date of wedding: 20.03.2020

 Was there anything about your love story that carried through to your day ie a theme, a shared hobby, a location, your first meal together…?

 We had actually gone to Tortworth for a wedding 3 years prior and spotted the orangery which was under reconstruction, we couldn’t resist sneaking in and taking a look as it looked so pretty from the outside, it was there that Josh said “maybe we’ll get married here one day”

 That comment stuck with me so when we were looking at venues Tortworth was it for me, it was just a bonus that it looked so beautiful after the refurb.

 Describe the proposal – were there any memories from that day that carried through to your celebration ie were you in a certain place, at home or abroad, that inspired a theme?